christophrunkel/cri_datawrapper/README.md

-# TYPO3 Extension ayacoo_soundcloud
+# TYPO3 Extension cri_datwrapper

 ## 1 Features

-* Soundcloud audios can be created as a file in the TYPO3 file list
+* Datawrapper Graphics can be created as a file in the TYPO3 file list
-* Soundcloud audios can be used and output with the text with media element

 ## 2 Usage